obsidiandynamics/meteor/README.md

 ### Streams, records and offsets
 A stream is a totally ordered sequence of records, and is fundamental to Meteor.
 A record has an ID (64-bit integer) and a payload, which is an array of bytes.
 'Totally ordered' means that, for any given publisher, records will be written in the order they were emitted.
 If record _P_ was published before _Q_, then _P_ will precede _Q_ in the stream.
 Furthermore, they will be read in the same order by all subscribers; _P_ will always be read before _Q_.
 (Depending on the context, we may sometimes use the term _message_ to refer to a record, as messaging is the dominant use case for Meteor.)

-There is no recognised causal ordering _across_ publishers; if two (or more) publishers emit records simultaneously, those records may materialise in arbitrary order.
-However, this ordering will be observed consistently across all subscribers.
+There is no recognised ordering _across_ publishers; if two (or more) publishers emit records simultaneously, those records may materialise in arbitrary order.
+However, this ordering will be observed uniformly across all subscribers.

 The record offset uniquely identifies a record in the stream, and is used for O(1) lookups.
 The offset is a strictly monotonically increasing integer in a sparse address space, meaning that each successive offset is always higher than its predecessor and there may be varying gaps between successively assigned offsets.
 Your application shouldn't try to interpret the offset or guess what the next offset might be; it may, however, infer the relative order of any record pair based on their offsets, sort the records, and so forth.